aofiee/test-redis/README.md

 ```
 docker-compose up -d && docker-compose logs --follow
 ```
-4. Have Document for rest api in service1 and service2 directory "doc.rest"
+4. Have a document for rest api in service1 and service2 directory "docs.rest"
 use in vscode extension "rest client" for create machine and stock

 Instructions